remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/http/browser/cors.md

 2. Proper request headers from the client

+## Preflight request

 A CORS preflight request is a CORS request that checks to see if the CORS protocol is understood and server is aware using specific methods and headers.
 It is an `OPTIONS` request.

+Preflight request is **only applicable for "non-simple" requests** like
+* PUT/DELETE/PATCH methods
+* Headers with Authorization and Content-Type application/json

 Request: